franzholz/base_svg/README.md

 ## What is does

-This extension brings the "SVG file parsing / rendering library" PHP classes "phenx/php-svg-lib" to TYPO3.
+This extension brings the "SVG file parsing / rendering library" Dompdf PHP classes "phenx/php-svg-lib" to TYPO3.

 ## What is the origin